OfficeDev/office-add-in-saas-monetization-sample/Deployment/CreateSampleWebAppAADApp.md

 1. In the Supported account types section, select **Accounts in any organizational directory (Any Azure AD directory - Multitenant)**.
 1. Click **Register**.
 1. Click **Add a Redirect URI**.
-1. Enter the following Web Redirect URIs.
+1. Enter the following web redirect URIs:

 	`https://localhost:44381/signin-oidc`
 	`https://localhost:44381/`

 1. Click **Save**.
 1. In the **Implicit grant** section, check the **ID tokens** checkbox.
 1. Click **Save**.